-The Australian government has empowered a number of regulatory bodies to investigate and prosecute corporate misconduct.
-These are:
+The Australian government has empowered several regulatory bodies to investigate and prosecute corporate misconduct.
+These include:

-- The Australian Securities and Investments Commission (ASIC) is the main corporate regulator.
-It enforces and regulates company law.
+- the Australian Securities and Investments Commission (ASIC), which is Australia's primary corporate regulator.
+ASIC enforces and regulates company law;

-- The Australian Competition and Consumer Commission (ACCC) enforces and regulates competition and consumer laws.
+- the Australian Competition and Consumer Commission (ACCC), which enforces and regulates competition and consumer laws;

-- The Australian Tax Office enforces and administers the federal taxation system and superannuation law.
-It is Australia's principal revenue collection agency.
+- the Australian Tax Office (ATO), Australia's principal revenue collection agency, which enforces and administers the federal taxation system; and

-- The Australian Transaction Reports and Analysis Centre (AUSTRAC) is the national financial intelligence agency.
-It enforces anti-money laundering and counter-terrorism financing laws.
+- the Australian Transaction Reports and Analysis Centre (AUSTRAC), which is the national financial intelligence agency.
+It enforces anti-money laundering and counterterrorism financing laws.

-When a matter is referred for criminal investigation, it is often investigated by the Australian Federal Police (AFP), the national law enforcement agency.
-The AFP is solely responsible for investigating contraventions of Commonwealth criminal law.
-The Commonwealth Director of Public Prosecutions (CDPP), the national prosecutorial agency, is in turn responsible for the prosecution of alleged offences against Commonwealth law.
+When a matter is referred for criminal investigation, it is often investigated by the Australian Federal Police (AFP), the national enforcement agency.
+The AFP is solely responsible for investigating contraventions of commonwealth criminal law.
+The Commonwealth Director of Public Prosecutions (CDPP), the national prosecutorial agency, is in turn responsible for the prosecution of alleged offences against commonwealth law.

 When Australian legal practitioners conduct an internal investigation, it is likely to be in the context of a regulatory probe by one of these Australian government bodies, which may also include a concurrent criminal investigation by the AFP.

 Australian regulators have had long-standing formal mechanisms in place for self-reporting of both civil and criminal wrongdoing.
-The AUSTRAC, the ACCC and the ASIC, for example, all have specific mechanisms for self-reporting, whether it be mandatory or voluntary.
-The ASIC, in particular, relies heavily on self-reporting to fulfil its regulatory oversight of the financial services sector.
-If a corporate cooperates with the ASIC, it can:2
+The AUSTRAC, the ACCC and ASIC, for example, all have specific mechanisms for self-reporting, whether it be mandatory or voluntary.
+The ACCC has detailed provisions for the reporting of cartel conduct; if you are in a cartel, you can apply for immunity from prosecution in exchange for helping with the ACCC's investigation.
+Similarly ASIC relies heavily on self-reporting to fulfil its regulatory oversight of the financial services sector.
+If a corporate cooperates with ASIC, it can: